gravitational/careers/challenges/security-automation/challenge.md

 This exercise has two goals:

-* It helps us to understand what to expect from you as a IT Automation & Security Engineer, how you securely configure infrastructure and write code and scripts.
+* It helps us to understand what to expect from you as a Security and Automation Engineer, how you securely configure infrastructure and write code and scripts.
 * It helps you get a feel for what it would be like to work at Teleport, as this exercise aims to simulate our day-as-usual and expose you to the type of